 MAJOR FOR TEACHING FRENCH.
-34 credits, including a major in French of which 6 credits must be earned from the immersive study abroad experience in Dijon, France.
+34 credits.
+An immersive study abroad experience in Dijon, France is highly recommended.

 MINOR IN FRENCH.
 20 credits, including FREN-301, FREN-331, and at least 4 credits of coursework from FREN 351-373; 8 additional elective credits.
 FREN-101, FREN-102, FRST, and WLIT may not be counted toward the minor.

 For an interdisciplinary minor related to French, see Linguistics.